 I was lucky to have a shed in my garden when I moved into my home.
 While it’s small, it’s perfect for what I need it for.
 However, over the past few years, I had been stuffing shite into it.
 It was overflowing!

 I decided to tackle the clutter and empty it.
-Also, I gave it a little makeover and scrubbing the window to bring the light back in.
+Also, I gave it a little makeover and scrubbed the window to bring the light back in.

 To paint the shed, I used Autentico Versante Matt in the shade Regency White.
 After prepping the surface of the shed, I sprayed one coat of paint to the shed.
 Two coats would have been ideal, but I ran out of paint.